longnguyen0102/Building-a-supervised-learning-model-to-identity-credit-card-in-a-eCommerce-company--Python/README.md

 ![feature_engineering_1](https://github.com/longnguyen0102/photo/blob/main/credit_card_fraud-python/feature_engineering_1.png)

-❔This code is creating a new column called 'tns_hour' in the data DataFrame.
+✅ This code is creating a new column called 'tns_hour' in the data DataFrame.
 It does this by applying a function to the 'trans_date_trans_time' column.
 The function converts each date and time string into a datetime object and then extracts the hour from that object.
 Finally, it displays the first few rows of the original 'trans_date_trans_time' column and the newly created 'tns_hour' column to show the result.
-❕ The purpose of creating the 'tns_hour' column is to extract the transaction hour from the full datetime field ('trans_date_trans_time').
+✅ The purpose of creating the 'tns_hour' column is to extract the transaction hour from the full datetime field ('trans_date_trans_time').
 Transaction time can be an important factor in fraud detection, as fraudulent activities may tend to occur during specific hours of the day.
 By including the 'tns_hour' feature, the model can learn patterns related to the timing of transactions.

 <details>
  <summary>Age of Users:</summary>